 The negotiated WUR parameters between the WUR AP and the WUR non-AP STA are maintained by the WUR AP.

+NOTE – A WUR non-AP STA in WUR mode suspend does not need to follow thhe WUR duty cycle schedule agreed between the WUR AP and the WUR non-AP STA. (#2610)